-Acquired in 2016 by Australian company Champion Iron, with the financial support of the Québec government, the Bloom Lake Iron Ore Mine will resume operations in winter 2018.
+Acquired in 2016 by Champion Iron, with the financial support of the Québec government, the Bloom Lake Iron Ore Mine resumed operations in March 2018.
 With mineral reserves estimated at 411.7 million tonnes, this mine has the potential to become one of Nord-du-Québec’s leading long-life iron mines.

 ArcelorMittal, the world’s leading steelmaker, is set to invest close to $500 million over the next four years to upgrade its facilities in Québec’s Côte-Nord region.
 The investment will enable the company to increase production at its Fire Lake mine, maintain current operations at the Mont Wright mining complex in Port-Cartier and consolidate its iron ore supply for related industries, including steelmaking.